Did you know that rejection actually hurts, as in physical pain?

 If you struggle with asking questions in a professional environment, check out our guide to asking better questions:

-Practicing gratitude is a crucial part of learning how to ask for help politely.
+Showing appreciation for help is one of the key (often overlooked) steps in learning how to ask for help politely.

-Whether a person is able to help you or not, you need to at least thank them for listening to your request for help.
+Whether a person can help you or not, you need to at least thank them for their time and effort.

 However, thanking someone you work with requires just as much forethought as asking for help in a message or an email.